Quick Hits: The Handmaid’s Tale season 2 news; Chris Martin on Modern Family; Man with a Plan ratings

 While we’re not necessarily saying that Man with a Plan is a bad show, what it is struggling with at the moment is trying to figure out a way in which to be relevant in 2017 and encourage its viewers to watch live.
 What’s the incentive to do that here?
 There’s little reason to make this appointment television since nothing is really going to be spoiled if a viewer DVR’s it and waits to watch.

 Of course be sure to stay tuned for more news on all things TV; you can like CarterMatt on Facebook if you want some of the latest headlines right away.
 (Photo: Hulu.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!